-The national park consists of four non-contiguous units including the Washington’s Headquarters Unit, the Fort Nonsense Unit, the Jockey Hollow Unit, and the New Jersey Brigade Area with the Cross Estate and Gardens.
+The national park consists of four non-contiguous areas including Washington’s Headquarters, Fort Nonsense, Jockey Hollow, and the New Jersey Brigade Area with the Cross Estate and Gardens.
 The park features two original structures, the Ford Mansion in Morristown and the Wick House in Jockey Hollow.
-There are approximately 27 miles of walking trails in the Jockey Hollow Unit.
+There are approximately 27 miles of walking trails in Jockey Hollow.

 Ford Mansion at Washington’s Headquarters

-Washington’s Headquarters Unit consists of two primary structures situated on 16 acres: the historic Ford Mansion and the Washington’s Headquarters Museum.
+The Washington’s Headquarters area consists of two primary structures situated on 16 acres: the historic Ford Mansion and the Washington’s Headquarters Museum.
 The Ford Mansion is an original 18th-century structure and was built 1772-74.
 It is furnished in the style of the period.
 The mansion was General Washington’s military headquarters for six months during the winter of 1779-80.
-Guided tours of the Ford Mansion are offered daily.
+Guided tours of the Ford Mansion are offered.
+For tour times, please call or check the website before your visit.
 The historic house has limited accessibility to individuals with mobility impairments.
-Tour times for the Ford Mansion are 10 and 11 a.m. and 1, 2, 3 and 4 p.m.
-Pick up a ticket at the museum.
+Pick up your ticket in the museum.
 Tour size is limited to 20 visitors per tour.

 Washington’s Headquarters Museum

-The museum features three exhibit galleries and an introductory video.
-The park’s private partner, the Washington Association of New Jersey, continues to raise funds to complete the renovation of the exhibit galleries.
-The museum also offers a gift shop and restrooms, and serves as the visitor contact point to begin the Ford Mansion tours.
+The museum features an introductory video and four exhibit galleries, including the interactive “Discovery History Center.”
+The park’s private partner, the Washington Association of New Jersey, supports Morristown NHP by raising funds to maintain the exhibit galleries and other projects.
+The museum offers a gift shop and restrooms, and serves as the visitor contact point to begin the Ford Mansion tours.

 Jockey Hollow Visitor Center

-The Jockey Hollow Visitor Center was built in 1975 and serves as the central area for visitor contact in the Jockey Hollow Unit of the park.
+The Jockey Hollow Visitor Center serves as the central area for visitor contact in the Jockey Hollow area of the park.
 It offers a staffed visitor reception desk and a gift shop and restrooms.
 An introductory video is offered.
 Also presented are a furnished full-scale soldier hut display, information on the natural aspects of the park, and a large wall mural to aid the visitor’s visualization of the 1779-1780 encampment.
-Visit the Wick House and its kitchen garden; the house just underwent a restoration.
+Visit the circa 1750 Wick House and its kitchen garden.
 Many visitors hike up to the replica soldier huts.

-This unit of the park was the site of an earthwork fortification built by Washington’s troops in the spring of 1777 on what was then called Kinney’s Hill.
+This area of the park was the site of an earthwork fortification built by Washington’s troops in the spring of 1777 on what was then called Kinney’s Hill.
 Its purpose was to protect the main roads leading north and south and the military storehouses in Morristown.
 Due to later folklore, the site acquired the name “Fort Nonsense”.
 Site interpretation includes seven wayside exhibits, a vista clearing overlooking Morristown, and a small monument.
 Picnic tables are available.
 Fort Nonsense is open daily, 9 a.m. until sunset.
-There are no staff, amenities, water, or restroom facilities at Fort Nonsense.
-The cannon you see here has just undergone a refurbishment.
+There is no staff, amenities, water, or restroom facilities at Fort Nonsense.

 Of Special Note: